Home coaches Andy Johns

 As a collegian at East Carolina, Johns helped his team to the Colonial Athletic Association title in 1989.
 Prior to ECU, he was a junior-college All-American, earning the honor eight times in two years at Broward (Fla.)
 Community College.

-Outside of his time as a coach, Johns has performed with the Flagstaff Light Opera Company, including the musicals Oliver and The Secret Garden, and is currently a member of The Flagstaff Master Chorale whom he sang with at Carnegie Hall in March 2012.
+Outside of his time as a coach, Johns has performed with the Flagstaff Light Opera Company and is a member of The Flagstaff Master Chorale whom he sang with at Carnegie Hall in March 2012.

 Johns received his bachelor's degree in physical education from ECU in 1989 and followed that with a master's in exercise physiology in 1991.
-Johns is married to his wife, Misha, and has two daughters, Ali and Maddie.
+Johns and his wife, Misha, have two daughters, Ali and Maddie, and have two grandchildren.

 Find a camp near you: